matthew-brett/teaching/fourier_no_ei.rst

 How hard is the mathematics?
 ============================

-You will not need heavy math to follow this page.
-If you don't remember the following concepts you might want to brush upcos on them.
+You will not need heavy mathematics to follow this page.
+If you don't remember the following concepts you might want to brush up on them.
 There are also links to proofs and explanations for these ideas in the page as we go along:

 * basic trigonometry (SOH CAH TOA, Pythagoras' theorem);
 * the :doc:`angle sum rule <angle_sum>`;
 * :doc:`basic algebra with sums <some_sums>`;
 * :doc:`on_vectors`;

-You will not need to go deep into math with complex numbers, but see :doc:`simple_complex`.
+You will not need to go deep into complex numbers, but see :doc:`simple_complex`.

 Loading and configuring code libraries